eD0o/js---react-patterns/README.md

 ## 1.6 - Factory Pattern

-Useful when we have to create multiple objects that share the same properties, without having to repeat the same code over and over.
-A factory function can easily return a custom object depending on the current environment, or user-specific configuration.
+The factory pattern is `useful when creating multiple objects with shared properties`, avoiding repetitive code.
+A factory function `returns a custom object based on specific configurations, such as environment or user preferences`.

 ```js
 const createUser = (firstName, lastName) => ({